wp-plugins/contact-form-with-a-meeting-scheduler-by-vcita/readme.txt

 *   **New!** More colors, borders and backgrounds options for the Contact Form
 *   **New!** New customization options also for the proactive contact form and sidebar widgets
 *   Create your contact form labels in any language!
+*   Add an unlimited number of fields, including different types of text input fields.
 *   Customize contact form style- Select your form shape and form colors so it would perfectly match your needs.
 *   Create text fields, numbers fields, textareas, and dropdown fields!
 *   Select your contact form required field.